amina9293/Project-6-OC-PochLib/README.md

 Installing

 - Download the project file;
 - Open the HTML in the browser of your choice to see the website;
-For implementation , Open the different files in a text editor of your choice.